 You should be of excellent character and have a sound knowledge and understanding of a diverse range of cultures, beliefs and customs.
 You must be able to demonstrate an ability to communicate with others in an effective and sensitive manner.

-Recruitment testing for community constables consists of a number of assessments to ensure your suitability for the job and to identify your skills.
-For more information on the testing, please contact our Aboriginal and Torres Strait Islander employee coordinator on 7322 3353.
+Recruitment testing for community constables consists of a number of assessments to ensure your suitability for the position and to identify key skills and attributes.
+For more information on the testing, please contact our First Nations Employee and Community Constable Coordinator on 7322 4139.